Andrew Williams

 Impact

-• Reinforced understanding of the interaction between hardare constraints and firmware design
+• Reinforced understanding of the interaction between hardware constraints and firmware design.

 Let's Connect